ysndr/MSc-Thesis/chapter/methodology.md

 This chapter guides through the components of the Nickel Language Server (NLS) as well as the implementation details of the source code analysis and information querying.
 Aiming for an abstract interface, NLS defines its own data structure underpinning all higher level LSP interactions.
 [Section @sec:linearization] will introduce this `linearization` data structure and explain how NLS bridges the gap between the explicitly handled Nickel AST towards the abstract linearization.
-Finally, the implementation of current LSP features is discussed in [@sec:lsp-server].
+Finally, the implementation of current LSP features is discussed in [@sec:lsp-server-implementation].

 ## Key Objectives